 Dealing With Highway Takings: Landowner Tips and Useful Information

-This Article is written for general informational purposes only.
+This Article is written by Owner’s Counsel of America for general informational purposes only.
 It is intended to assist landowners in understanding some of the basic aspects of dealing with the taking of private property for highway purposes and highway projects.
 This Article is not to be viewed as providing legal advice or to be considered as a substitute for consulting with an experienced eminent domain lawyer on the matters covered herein.

 Highways in the United States are generally split into four types: Interstate Highways (federally funded but state-maintained), older U.S. Highways, state highways, and county highways.
 In order to continuously develop, improve and maintain this vast transportation network each year, large amounts of private property must be acquired, either through voluntary negotiations with property owners or by the exercise of the eminent domain power.
 As a result, the taking of property for highways generally exceeds the taking of property for all other public purposes.